nekoyume/nekoyume/docs/white_paper.md

 ## 2. Pseudo-random number generation (PRNG)

-One of the major limitations of Blockchain is that the data on the chain.
-Moreover, its execution result must be deterministic because of the nature of everyone sharing the ledger and same effect.
+One of the major limitations of Blockchain is that the data on the chain and its execution result must be deterministic because of the nature of everyone sharing the ledger and same effect.
 In other words, it is not possible to use a typical random value in an application on the blockchain, because all the users will be able to view different values ​​based on the same data.
 However, several famous games, including Tetris, have random elements; therefore, implementing games on a blockchain without any restrictions is a significant limitation.
 To that end, there have been studies on pseudo-random number generation (PRNG) on blockchains to make blockchains more universal.

 ### 2.1.
 Random generation using block values